 Peak Popularity: 1920s-early 1930s

-It also became custom for women to relay messages to onlookers by adorning their cloche with ribbons.
-For example, a firm knot signified that a woman was married, a loose, delicate bow signified a woman was in a relationship and unavailable and large, flamboyant bow signified a woman was single and ready to mingle.
+The Cloche was first invented by Caroline Reboux, a well known Parisian milliner, in 1908.
+Cloche, French for “bell”, and can simply be described as a fitted hat that covers a ladies head from just above the eyebrows to the back of the neck.
+Originally blocked on an actual bell, the hat was very popular in the 1920s and is often associated with Flapper girls.
+It has been said that women would relay messages to onlookers by adorning their Cloche with ribbons.
+For example, a firm knot signified that a woman was married, a loose, delicate bow signified a woman was in a relationship and unavailable, and a large, flamboyant bow signified a woman was single and ready to mingle.

 THE BOATER